 POSITION: LIVE-IN SUPPORT WORKER

 Since 1987, Phoenix has been dedicated to supporting youth and contributing to a vibrant community.
-Phoenix’s eleven locations in Halifax, N.S. provide a continuum of care for youth ages 11-24 and their families.
-We offer important services and programs including shelter, food, housing support, health care, parenting support, recreation, education and employment services, and clinical therapy.
+Phoenix’s thirteen locations in Halifax, N.S. provide a continuum of care for youth aged 11-24 and their families.
 Our team of caring professionals recognizes that each person who comes to us has individual needs as well as strengths.
 People are the leaders in their own lives; Phoenix is a leader in supporting them.

 Job Summary: The Homes for Independence Program offers homes for independent living for youth ages 16-24.
-Reporting to the Manager of the Supportive Housing Program, the Live-in Support Worker provides a consistent presence as a positive role model while living on site with youth.
-As the on-site supervisor for three youth in a four-bedroom house, the Live-in Support Worker supports youths’ case plans, facilitates the household, and spends time in the home.
-Live-in Support Workers are able to have a second place of employment or be attending school in addition to their live-in responsibilities.
+Reporting to the Manager of Phoenix Homes for Independence, the Live-in Support Worker provides a consistent presence as a positive role model while living on site with youth.
+As the on-site staff for youth in a four-bedroom house, the Live-in Support Worker supports youth facilitates the household, and spends time in the home.
+Live-in Support Workers can have a second place of employment or be attending school in addition to their live-in responsibilities.

-Compensation: Includes free rent and utilities, $1,175.00 monthly honorarium (taxed) and opportunities for training and professional development and five days off per month.
+Compensation: Includes free rent and utilities, $1,435.00 monthly honorarium (taxed) and opportunities for training and professional development and six days off per month.
 Basic furniture is provided.

 Screening Requirements: This position is subject to a satisfactory criminal record check, vulnerable sector search, child abuse register check and proof of education.